-Microsoft User Experience Virtualization (UE-V) is a virtualization tool that enables users to move from one Windows device to another and keep the same operating system (OS) and applications settings.
+Microsoft UE-V (User Experience Virtualization) is a tool that enables users to move from one Windows device to another and maintain the same operating system (OS) and applications settings.

 The goal of Microsoft UE-V is to provide end users with a consistent user experience (UX), no matter what Windows device they are working with.
 UE-V uses templates to specify the end user's settings it will save.Content Continues Below

 A template is an XML file that specifies where each setting is stored in the file system and in the registry.
 The template does not contain values for the settings or data; it only contains the locations of the settings Microsoft UE-V monitors and saves when the end user logs off.
 In addition, UE-V uses settings packages, which contain the actual setting values it will synchronize.

 UE-V 2.x enables administrators to choose which applications and desktop settings they wish to synchronize across devices.
 They can synchronize these settings and applications to any compatible device users work with in the enterprise.

 The 2.x release introduced the ability to create custom synchronization templates for third-party applications, enabling Microsoft UE-V to synchronize the settings for such applications across devices.

 UE-V 2.x also automatically applies a user's settings to a new PC or to a device that IT or a user resets to its default settings.

 Microsoft first released UE-V in 2012 as a part of the Microsoft Desktop Optimization Pack (MDOP).
 In 2016, Microsoft released UE-V version 2.0.
 This release eliminated the client-side caching requirement and made it possible for Microsoft UE-V to synchronize apps -- if developers built them to use UE-V -- across devices.
 The 2.0 release also added support for linking Microsoft accounts to domain accounts and introduced the Company Settings Center.